gisma/MetashapeTools/README.md

 # MetashapeTools
-Scripts and Utilities for Agisoft Metashape
+Scripts, Utilities and default otimized workflows for Agisoft Metashape